 Have questions?
 Reach out to your customer success manager or request a free-trial.

-Jake is a Sales Engineer at LogicMonitor and appreciates tying the technology to the business-value.
+Jake is a Senior Sales Engineer at LogicMonitor and appreciates tying the technology to the business value.
 After having spent a few years as an IT Helpdesk Consultant, Jake now helps customers use LogicMonitor to solve IT-operations problems of all sorts.
 Jake also finds ways to use LogicMonitor to monitor business-critical applications, such as our Data-Warehouse.
 When he's not writing DataSources and integrations, you can find Jake riding his road-bike up the Santa Ynez mountains in Santa Barbara or at the occasional bike race.

 Subscribe to our LogicBlog to stay updated on the latest developments from LogicMonitor and get notified about blog posts from our world-class team of IT experts and engineers, as well as our leadership team with in-depth knowledge and decades of collective experience in delivering a product IT professionals love.